StigLidu/TURN/readme.md

 ```bash
 python predict.py --model_path [LLM_PATH] --data_path [DATA_PATH] --aggregation_strategy [MJ/BofN]
 ```
 This will output a suitable temperature for multi-sample aggregation.
 We currently support majority voting (MJ) and Best-of-N (BofN).
+The default setting may takes ~1h to predict the temperature on a A6000 GPU.

 > **TODO:** Extend support for additional aggregation strategies.